 Retired attorney with Haynsworth Sinkler Boyd, P.A., from 1978 to 1990, where her primary field of practice was health care.

 B.A. from Vanderbilt University and a Juris Doctor degree from the University of South Carolina.

 Ellison has held numerous leadership roles on the boards of leading area corporations, organizations and institutes of learning, including serving as chair of the Greenville Health System Board of Trustees and the Greenville Health Corporation Board of Directors.
 She has also served on the Baptist Easley Hospital Board of Directors, as a trustee on the Joe C. Davis Foundation, and as an elder of Fourth Presbyterian Church.
 She is also co-founder of Greenville Women Giving, a special initiative of the Community Foundation of Greenville.

-Executive Vice President, President South State Wealth
+President, South State Wealth

 Bachelor of Arts, Economics, University of Virginia; Master of Business Administration, University of South Carolina

 Member, Palmetto Health board of directors; vice chair, Richland Memorial Hospital board of trustees; former member, Palmetto Health Richland Cancer Center board; member, Trinity Housing Corporation; past president and member, Palmetto Baseball League; past chairman and member, Leadership Columbia.